sayedazharsabri/quiz-manager-nodeJS/README.md

   - Users can create an account
   - Users can create their own quiz with multiple questions & answers.
   - Users can manipulate own quizzes which are not published.
-  - Users can publish quiezzes.
+  - Users can publish quizzes.
   - Users cannot manipulate other users' quiz templates.
   - Users can attempt other users' published quizzes as many times as they choose.
   - Users can view basic stats on quiz attempts/completion/scores/etc..